 The random read mode is enabled when the page address is changed.
-The 528 bytes of data within the selected page are transferred to the data registers in less than $15\mu s(tR)$ .
-The system controller can detect the completion of this data transfer(tR) by analyzing the output of R/B pin. $\overline{CE}$ must be held low while in busy for K9F1208U0B-YXB0 or K9F1208U0B-VXB0, while $\overline{CE}$ is don't-care with K9F1208X0B-GXB0 or K9F1208X0B-JXB0.
-If $\overline{CE}$ goes high before the device returns to Ready, the random read operation is interrupted and Busy returns to Ready as the defined by tCRY.
-Since the operation was aborted, the serial page read does not output valid data.
-Once the data in a page is loaded into the registers, they may be read out in 50ns(K9F1208R0B:60ns) cycle time by sequentially pulsing $\overline{RE}$ .
-High to low transitions of the $\overline{RE}$ clock output the data stating from the selected column address up to the last column address.
+The 528 bytes of data within the selected page are transferred to the data registers in less than $15\mu s(tR)$.
+The system controller can detect the completion of this data transfer(tR) by analyzing the output of R/B pin.
+Once the data in a page is loaded into the registers, they may be read out in 50ns(1.8V device : 60ns) cycle time by sequentially pulsing \overline{RE} .
+High to low transitions of the \overline{RE} clock output the data stating from the selected column address up to the last column address.

 The way the Read1 and Read2 commands work is like a pointer set to either the main area or the spare area.
-The spare area of 512 to 527 bytes may be selectively accessed by writing the Read2 command.
-Addresses A0 to A3 set the starting address of the spare area while addresses A4 to A7 are ignored.
+The spare area of bytes 512 to 527 may be selectively accessed by writing the Read2 command.
+Addresses Ao to Ao set the starting address of the spare area while addresses A4 to A7 are ignored.
+Unless the operation is aborted, the page address is automatically incremented for sequential row read as in Read1 operation and spare sixteen bytes of each page may be sequentially read.
 The Read1 command(00h/01h) is needed to move the pointer back to the main area.
-Figures 7 to 10 show typical sequence and timings for each read operation.
+Figures 9 to 12 show typical sequence and timings for each read operation.